emdete/minipov/README.md

 The nice thing about the device is the fact that you can program the CPU with just a RS232 provided by older PCs out of the box or with an USB converter.
-It utilises just 3 diods, 3 resitors and a DB9 plug to make that work (be aware that this doesnt really use the serial capabilities of the RS232 but pules the information over the status lines of the interface, a method called bitbanging).
+It utilises just 3 diods, 3 resitors and a DB9 plug to make that work (be aware that this doesnt really use the serial capabilities of the RS232 but pulls the information over the status lines of the interface, a method called bitbanging).